AWB Engineers Improves Business and Engineering Process with Adept Document Management & WorkflowCase Study

 Controlled Implementation Makes Transition Smooth

 While 100 percent committed to implementing the Synergis Adept document management system, AWB Engineers wanted to proceed slowly and cautiously so there were no abrupt changes to production that could disrupt productivity.
 “We started our implementation in January and decided to first focus on several projects which we could use to test Adept, prior to placing the entire design team into the mix.
 Because of this, we did not start our normal project flow in Adept for several months,” said Barfield.
 “In addition, we decided to use Adept only on 2005 projects.
 We are keeping our “old” file management system in place while we complete any projects that were received prior to 2005.
-I am now in the process of importing those existing files into Adept and expect to be finished by the end of the year.”
+I am now in the process of importing those existing documents into Adept and expect to be finished by the end of the year.”

 To make certain everyone got up-to-speed with the new system, AWB Engineers ran training sessions for the staff.
 “The learning curve has been fairly quick.
 Most AWB users caught on very well and were up and running soon after the company’s final day of implementation and training,” said Barfield.
 “Overall, the basic concept of Adept is very simple and most tasks can be performed very easily.”